Translating Japanese Names & Back-transliterating Non-Japanese NamesMuch more troublesome than Green/Greene and Smyth/Smythe

 Back-transliterating Non-Japanese Names Written in Japanese Phonetic Orthography

 Yet another name translation problem occurs when a non-Japanese name is rendered in phonetic Japanese script in a Japanese text.
-Common names such as Smith and Jones aside, many of the names cannot be restored to their original spelling with certainty.
+Common names such as Jones aside, many of the names cannot be restored to their original spelling with certainty.
 One cause of this is the corruption that occurs when such non-Japanese names are forced into the phonetic restraints of the Japanese writing system.
-For example, because there is no l sound, the name of our founder is rendered as RIZE in Japanese katakana phonetic orthography.
-That is a very unusual family name, so one will not likely know that the original spelling is Lise.
+For example, because there is no l sound, the name of our CEO is rendered phonetically as RIZE in Japanese katakana orthography.
+That is a very unusual family name, so one will not likely know that the original spelling is Lise, only half the letters of which correspond to the correct spelling.

-Our policy is to make every effort to research original spellings, but there will be cases in which a translator's note will be appended to flag the uncertainty of spelling and cases in which the translation will undertake to ask the client for verification of a name rendering.
+Our policy is to make every effort to research original spellings, but there will be cases in which a translator's note will be appended to flag the uncertainty of spelling and also cases in which the translator will undertake to ask the client for verification of a name rendering.